 This ID card will admit students to social, cultural, educational and athletic events sponsored by the College.
 Lost ID cards may be replaced in the Student Affairs Office.
 There will be a charge for the replacement.
+Students are advised that, without the activity card, admission charges may be assessed at certain student activity functions.

-Residence Status For Tuition Payment
+Residence Status for Tuition Payment